loong-cy/Automated-Receipt-Processing-System/README.md

 />](https://www.youtube.com/embed/3dIT0ZtFOUc)

 ## Credits
-This project was built as a personal learning exercise.
-It was based on and expanded from the following resource:
+The initial AWS receipt-processing workflow was developed as a learning exercise based on:
 * **Tutorial**: Build an Automated Text Processor using Lambda, Textract & DynamoDB by Tech with Yeshwanth

+The project has been modified and extended beyond the original tutorial as documented above.